saucelabs/sauce-docs/docs/dev/api/error-reporting.md

             <p>Specifies the CPU architecture information.
 It is required if you want to have registers in the stack frame.
 The object has two fields: </p>
             <p>
               <ul>
-                <li><code>name</code> - On some systems the running program can be run with a different arch tahn the system itself. <code>attributes.uname.machine</code> has to do with the system arch; this field has to do with the running process arch.</li>
+                <li><code>name</code> - On some systems the running program can be run with a different arch than the system itself. <code>attributes.uname.machine</code> has to do with the system arch; this field has to do with the running process arch.</li>
                 <li><code>registers</code> - It corresponds with registers in the stack frame.
 Specifies the names of the registers for this arch.
 The values are the types.
 Valid types are:
                   <ul>
                     <li><code>i32</code></li>